mcorbin/riemann-discovery/README.md

 ### Files based discovery

-In a directory (for example `/etc/riemann/discovery`), creates a new files, for example named `services.edn`.
+In a directory (for example `/etc/riemann/discovery`), creates a new file, for example named `services.edn`.
 It will contains the informations about your system, for example:

 ```clojure
 {:ttl 120